-While developer CD Projekt Red continues patching Cyberpunk 2077, The Witcher’s next-gen (or current-gen) upgrade was being handled by Saber Interactive – the team behind the impressive Nintendo Switch port.
+Originally, developer CD Projekt Red was busy continuing to work on Cyberpunk 2077 so The Witcher 3 upgrade was being handled by Saber Interactive – the team behind the impressive Nintendo Switch port.
 However, In April 2022 CDPR announced their plans had changed and the next-gen upgrade was being worked on in-house.

 The Witcher 3’s upgrade will be free for all owners of the Witcher 3, so PS4 owners can play the PS5 version, and Xbox One owners can play the Xbox Series X version.